-All course work to complete the CTSA Ph.D.
-Program, Postdoctoral Master's Degree Program and Postdoctoral Certificate Program is through MGS.
 Course registration is completed through Self-Service Banner (EdLink Portal), a Web-based registration system that allows active and current students online, real-time registration, as well as access to their e-transcript.

 - Log in to EdLink Portal with your Mayo Clinic LAN ID and password to access self-service course registration.

 - A user guide is available (must be logged in to the Mayo network).